 About Kigosi National Park

-Kigosi was established a National Park in 2019.
-It is 8265 km² in area and is part of the Moyowosi / Malagarasi wetlands complex which is the largest in East Africa.
+Kigosi has established as a National Park in 2019.
+It is 8265 km² in the area and is part of the Moyowosi / Malagarasi wetlands complex which is the largest in East Africa.

-In fact it is part of a vast shallow basin drained by 7 slow moving rivers, the Malagarasi, Moyowosi, Nikonga, Ugalla, Kigosi, Nikonga and Gombe (not to be confused with Gombe Stream where the chimps live) that wind sinuous paths through an immense and complicated network of swamps, plains lakes and woodlands.
+In fact, it is part of a vast shallow basin drained by 7 slow-moving rivers, the Malagarasi, Moyowosi, Nikonga, Ugalla, Kigosi, Nikonga, and Gombe (not to be confused with Gombe Stream where the chimps live) that wind sinuous paths through an immense and complicated network of swamps, plains lakes, and woodlands.
 These rivers eventually join up into the Malagarasi River which empties into Lake Tanganyika at Ilagala.
-The whole system is more than 92,000 sq. km.in area which makes it larger than the whole of Portugal!
-It has been estimated that it supplies almost 30% of Lake Tanganyika’s fresh water.
+The whole system is more than 92,000 sq. km. in the area which makes it larger than the whole of Portugal!
+It has been estimated that it supplies almost 30% of Lake Tanganyika’s freshwater.

 The whole area has been designated a wetland of international importance (Ramsar site)

 Kigosi National Park is at the northeast of the complex where shallow undulating Miombo woodlands are drained by the Nikonga River as it joins the complexities of the Moyowosi wetlands.